lemursauce/language_practice-unix_commandline_tools/cpp/README.md

 * `-l` or `--lines` - prints the counts of newlines
 * `-L` or `--max-line-length` - prints the maximum display widths, also known as the maximum lengths of all the lines.
 * `-w` or `--words` - prints the counts of the words in each file.

+Unlike the real `wc` tool, this `./wc` tool does not handle wildcard inputs, so you would have to enter the names of all the files manually (although, as an alternative, you can run something like `./wc $(find . -type f -name "*.txt")` as a sort of pseudo-wildcard).

 Testing is not yet implemented, but may be in the future.